1. What is smart EV charging?

 Find available charging stations for EVs

-Find available charging points easily on a mobile app and reserve your charging spot on the go.
-The mobile application shows you information about the charging power and price, and real-time data about the availability of charging stations
+Find available public charging points easily on a mobile app and reserve their charging spot on the go.
+The mobile application displays information about the charging speed and price and real-time data about the availability of EV smart chargers.

 Avoid arguments with neighbors

-Save money — and the environmentYou'll also save money and protect the environment by automatically optimizing the timing of your charging event to favor charging when electricity is at its cheapest.
-Optimizing the charging event to take place during the low electricity consumption hours is not only cheaper but helps in balancing the grid.
-The number of EV drivers keeps growing and more flexibility will be needed in the future.
-Energy companies can even start offering incentives to EV drivers for charging with lower power, timing their charging events to take place at low consumption hours or enabling their car batteries to be momentarily used as power reserves.
+Save money — and the environmentYou'll also save money and protect the environment by automatically optimising the timing of your charging event to favour charging when electricity is at its cheapest.
+Optimising the charging event to take place during the low electricity consumption hours is not only cheaper but also helps in balancing the grid.
+The number of EV drivers is growing, and more flexibility will soon be needed.
+Energy companies can even offer incentives to EV drivers for charging with lower power, timing their charging events at low consumption hours or enabling their car batteries to be momentarily used as power reserves.

 Benefits of electric vehicle charging to businesses

-Much like consumers, businesses also have a lot to gain from smart EV charging.
+Much like consumers, businesses also have much to gain from smart EV charging.
 Actually, doing it the smart way is the only sensible and future-proof solution.